rmemory/react-basic-boilerplate/README.md

 # Credits

 I gathered the information to pull all of this together from various places, far too many to count, nor do I even know where to start to give individual credit.
 If you feel you need credit, let me know.

+That said, Easu Silva's blog really helped me get started on the Webpack concepts.
+His tutorial on Webpack is fantastic.
+See his blog here: https://esausilva.com/.
+He based his work on https://webpack.academy/ by Sean Larkin, which is also great.